 I have been buying ancient-history books for over 40 years.
 It is time to pass some along to the next generation.

 Recently I have gone to book sales and bought all their ancient-history books to give away to ancient-coin collectors.
-I want people to enjoy anicent history and you can't do that without knowing some of it!
+I want people to enjoy ancient history and you can't do that without knowing some of it!

 or if you paid basic postage for an ancient coin from: http://augustuscoins.com/index.html

-For regular-sized books I want you to cover my cost of extra postage which is 75 cents for most books.
-For some I want more postage because they are large, and the amount more is given at the book, for example, "$1 extra" means it will cost you $1.75 in addition to the rest of your order of coin-books or coins.
+For regular-sized books I want you to cover my cost of extra postage which is 75 cents each for most books.
+For some I want more postage because they are large, and the extra amount more is given at the book, for example, "$1 extra" means it will cost you $1.75 in addition to the rest of your order of coin-books or coins.
 Order as many as you want; I am trying to give them away!

 To order, or to ask a question, contact me, Warren, at .
 After I confirm your order and the total you may pay with PayPal or a check.
 Do not attempt to order if you are not in the US.
 If a book has been ordered already, it will be marked in purple "GONE".

 If a book has underlining or other serious flaws, I will note the flaws (Almost all do not).

 Return to the page on ancient-coin numismatic literature.

 Aspects of Antiquity, by M. I. Finely.
 "Discoveries and Controversies".
 Penguin paperback.
 Second edition.
 1977.
 216 pages.